 where positive S indicates synergy, negative S indicates antagonism, and S of zero indicates purely additive interactions.
-This is a common way to measure the interaction among stressors, though alternative approaches can use the ratio of affected to unaffected biomass as a measure of effect size (multiplicative model) or consider stressor model (Folt et al. ; Crain et al. 2008).
+This is a common way to measure the interaction among stressors, though alternative approaches can use the ratio of affected to unaffected biomass as a measure of effect size (multiplicative model) or consider the effect of the single worst stressor (simple comparative effects model) (Folt et al. 1999; Crain et al. 2008).
 The additive model is the most conservative when quantifying negative effects, as we do here, meaning that it is less likely to identify synergistic interactions (Folt et al. 2012; Crain et al. 2008).

 Simulations

-We use simulations to implement two management strategies (threshold harvesting rules and protected areas) that our basic integrodifference model analytically intractable.
-Under threshold harvesting, harvesting pressure no longer implemented as a proportional removal from the population.
+We use simulations to implement two management strategies (threshold harvesting rules and protected areas) that make our basic integrodifference model analytically intractable.
+Under threshold harvesting, harvesting pressure is no longer implemented as a proportional removal from the population.
 Instead, we evaluate the abundance at each point in space to determine how much harvesting should occur.
-If the population abundance below the designated threshold, no harvesting occur.
-If the population exceed the threshold, then all the ‘surplus’ individuals.
+If the population abundance is below the designated threshold, no harvesting occurs.
+If the population exceeds the threshold, then all the ‘surplus’ individuals are available to be harvested.
 This approach is an extreme version of the harvest control rules proposed for many existing fisheries (Froese et al. 2011).

-In addition, we introduce networks of protected areas into our simulations by designating segments of space where the harvesting rate equal to 0.
-Protected areas, particularly in the ocean, are typically designed to meet either harvest management or conservation goals (Agardy 1994; Holland and Brazee 1996; Gaines et al. 2010), their spacing and size differ. -oriented protected areas are often designed such that they maximize adult spillover into harvestable areas by creating many small reserves (Hastings and Botsford 2003; Gaylord et al. 2005; Gaines et al. 2010).
+In addition, we introduce networks of protected areas into our simulations by designating segments of space where the harvesting rate is equal to 0.
+Protected areas, particularly in the ocean, are typically designed to meet either harvest management or conservation goals (Agardy 1994; Holland and Brazee 1996; Gaines et al. 2010a), and their spacing and size differ according to which goal is being pursued.
+Harvest-oriented protected areas are often designed such that they maximize adult spillover into harvestable areas by creating many small, closely spaced reserves (Hastings and Botsford 2003; Gaylord et al. 2005; Gaines et al. 2010a).
 To mimic this management scheme, we implemented protected areas with a length 13 of the average dispersal distance and an inter-reserve spacing 23 of the average dispersal distance.
 Conservation-oriented protected areas seek to protect entire ecosystems and reduce adult spillover by creating fewer, larger protected areas (Toonen et al. 2013).
-To mimic this scheme, we implement protected areas with a length 4 times the average dispersal distance and an inter-reserve spacing 8 times the average dispersal distance between them (Lockwood 2002).
-In both harvest-oriented and conservation-oriented protected area networks, 1/3 of the coastline protected.
+To mimic this scheme, we implement protected areas with a length 4 times the average dispersal distance and an inter-reserve spacing 8 times the average dispersal distance between them (Lockwood et al. 2002).
+In both harvest-oriented and conservation-oriented protected area networks, 1/3 of the coastline is protected.
+With protected areas present we assume that harvesting is shifted to available, unprotected habitat such that harvesting pressure remains constant (see Appendix A.7 for simulations in which harvest is proportional to areas between reserves).